Monday, January 29, 2018

 One can even be brainier by using leftover roast or baked chicken and I happen to have one large leftover breast that was baked covered in cheese and sun dried tomatoes.

 To begin, saute onion in olive oil until browned on the edges.
 Push aside the onion and add either sliced, cubed or chunked roast chicken breast.
 To that, add 2 tbs of butter and 3/4 cup of heavy cream along with 1/4 cup of grated parmesan.
-Don't forget fresh dried herbs: rosemary, mint and oregano.
+Don't forget fresh dried herbs: rosemary, mint and oregano; always optional and or to your taste.

 Boil fettuccine pasta in salted water.
 Once it is tender, drain and ladle onto a low lipped serving plate and top with chicken and sauce.